JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

-The Model Tier contrains domain level classes that represent the data, some business rules, and the state of the UFund system.
+The Model Tier contains domain level classes that represent the data, some business rules, and the state of the UFund system.
 These classes do NOT handle UI logic or HTTP requests.
-Instead, these classes definwe the main entities used throughout the backend.
+Instead, these classes define the main entities used throughout the backend.
 These classes are the foundation for the controllers and services.